Blu-ray players buying guide

 All Blu-ray players have an HDMI output to connect the player to your TV or receiver.
 But if you’re going to connect it to an audio system without HDMI connections, look for a player with dedicated audio outputs.
 Many players offer optical or coaxial digital audio outputs for sending audio to an older home theater receiver or a sound bar.

 Premium players have analog outputs for another reason — music.
 High-performance players offer stereo or multichannel analog outputs, so you can take advantage of the player’s superior digital audio processing.
-Some, like the Oppo BDP-105D below, even have balanced XLR stereo outputs for the best possible sound with a high-end receiver or amplifier.

 - Screen mirroring — Send pictures, high-definition videos, and music from an Android™ phone or tablet to your big screen using a technology called Miracast (Samsung's version is called AllShare).